 8. Your partner is acting secretive and nervous.

 You tell one another everything.
-But now, when you ask where he was, he's vague.
-No, he's not cheating.
+But now, when you ask where they were, the answer is vague.
+No, they're not cheating.
 "This could be a sign he is in the process of purchasing the ring or planning the actual proposal," says Velazquez.
 "Don't be overly nosey or snoopy or you could ruin your own surprise."

 9. Your partner wants to confirm all your favorites.